Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:

-- Typically used for chains that want to enable local xcm execution, and which have 32 byte accounts.
+- Typically used for chains that want to enable local XCM execution, and which have 32 byte accounts.
 - We have a requirement of users being able to execute local XCM, and as such we need to be able to Withdraw/Deposit from their accounts
   **This structure fulfills one of our requirements**